If well-maintained, a Leatherman tool can last a lifetime.

 - To remove tar and similar substances, clean your Leatherman with turpentine or other mineral spirits.
 Do not use chlorine products.

-- After cleaning, dry your Leatherman and apply a light machine oil or a water-displacing product (WD-40®) to force out moisture trapped in the joints.
-This also helps protect the gear from further corrosion and sticking.
+- After cleaning, dry your Leatherman and apply a multi-purpose lubricant and corrosion inhibitor (CRC 3-36) to force out moisture trapped in the joints.
+This also helps protect the tool from further corrosion and sticking.

 If the product has a defect in material or workmanship, don’t worry!
 We will gladly repair or replace it, with our 25-year warranty!